 Description Assessment Weighting Target achievement Plant security 50 % 100 % For assessing target achievement, concrete measures were agreed upon with the Executive Board members for a target achievement of 50 %, 100 % and 150 %.
-For 50 % target achievement Execute a risk-based weak point analysis including a process plan with a focus on Hamburg and implement a majority of the improvement measures Fulfilled Taking the assess ment of the For 100 % target achievement individual measur res into Develop a comprehensive security concept for the Aurubis Group Fulfilled consideration, the Supervisory Board established 100 % targe Implement all planned improvements to plant security in Hamburg Fulfilled Implement most of the planned improvements at the other sites Fulfilled security" target.
+For 50 % target achievement Execute a risk-based weak point analysis including a process plan with a focus on Hamburg and implement a majority of the improvement measures Fulfilled Taking the assess ment of the For 100 % target achievement individual measur Develop a comprehensive security concept for the Aurubis Group Fulfilled consideration, the Board established " Implement all planned improvements to plant security in Hamburg Fulfilled achievement in its assessment of the Implement most of the planned improvements at the other sites Fulfilled security" target.
 Expand Business Partner Screening for suppliers of recycling materials to include criteria related to fraud risk Not completely fulfilled For 150 % target achievement Fully realize the comprehensive security concept for the Aurubis Group Not completely fulfilledt

 Description Assessment Weighting Target achievement Leadership and culture 50 % 100 % For assessing target achievement, concrete measures were agreed upon with the Executive Board members for a target achievement of 50 %, 100 % and 150 %.
-For 50 % target achievement Outline the company culture target and communicate this in the organization Fulfilled Taking the assessment of the For 100 % target achievement individual measur " Agree on the new company culture with all stakeholders Fulfilled consideration, the Supervisory Board established 100 % target Define and agree on milestones including relevant KPIs across the entire project duration Fulfilled achievement in it assessment of the s overall " Carry out a company-wide employee survey Fulfilled and culture" targe For 150 % target achievement Solidify the employee survey as an instrument for company development Not completely fulfilled Verifiable progress in developing the culture towards the target Not completely fulfilled Overall target achievement 100 %
+For 50 % target achievement Outline the company culture target and communicate this in the organization Fulfilled individual measures into For 100 % target achievement " Agree on the new company culture with all stakeholders Fulfilled consideration, the Board established Define and agree on milestones including relevant KPIs across the entire project duration Fulfilled achievement in it s overall " Carry out a company-wide employee survey Fulfilled and culture" targe For 150 % target achievement Solidify the employee survey as an instrument for company development Not completely fulfilled Verifiable progress in developing the culture towards the target Not completely fulfilled Overall target achievement 100 %